Flux159/cassie-odm/README.md

 A final thing to note is that you can specify Keyspace replication strategy's in your Cassie config (if you let Cassie create your keyspaces for you - you can do this yourself through cqlsh, but Cassie can automate the process as well).
 See "Keyspace Replication Strategy and Production Notes" for more information.

-Table Creation Options
+Table Creation Options when syncing
 ----------

-WITH CLUSTERING
-ORDER BY
+"See Advanced Table Creation Options"

 Primary Keys
 ----------